psychemedia/storytelling-notes/time.md

 I observed to the antiquary that I had hoped to have left Southampton in the forenoon.

-"There was a time," he replied, " when two o'clock was in the forenoon.
+"There was a time," he replied, "when two o'clock was in the forenoon."

 "How can that be possible?" said I.

-"Noon," he replied, " was anciently the *hora nona*, or ninth hour of the Romans, which corresponded with our three o'clock.
+"Noon," he replied, "was anciently the *hora nona*, or ninth hour of the Romans, which corresponded with our three o'clock.
 But the *hora nona*, or noon, was gradually changed, till at length it got put back to mid-day.
 The reason of this change is rather singular: the monks by their rules could not eat their dinner until they had chaunted their noon-song, which was a service regularly said at three o'clock; but they, after a while, anticipated their devotions and their dinner, by chaunting their noon-song immediately after their mid-day song; by which means they got their dinners three hours earlier.
 Look! what a number of jelly-fish there are swimming about, looking like large bubbles in the water."

 https://en.wikipedia.org/wiki/Roman_timekeeping The English term noon is also derived from the ninth hour.
 This was a period of prayer initially held at three in the afternoon but eventually moved back to midday for unknown reasons.[10]
 The change of meaning was complete by around 1300.[11]